Work in Practice

 What Was Done

-We facilitated a Human Impact Blueprint™ Immersion Experience with frontline employees, supervisors, and leadership present.
+We conducted a scoped Human Impact Blueprint™ Immersion engagement that included facilitated participant work with frontline employees, supervisors, and leadership.

-After the session, we provided leadership and HR with a detailed report identifying observed patterns, behavioral drivers, and recommended areas for correction.
+After the engagement, Advocast provided leadership and HR with a detailed report identifying observed patterns, risk indicators, interpretation gaps, and recommended priorities for follow-up.

 This phase did not include structural implementation.
 It created diagnostic clarity, participant awareness, and a stronger starting point for future Integration work.